 Professional Student Exchange Program.
 Montana has sent some 1,579 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, medicine, occupational therapy, optometry, osteopathic medicine, podiatry, and veterinary medicine.
 Historically, 60 percent of PSEP students return to Montana to pursue their professional careers.
 In addition, in 2016-17 the state received six students and $80,575 in support fees from other Western states.

 Western Regional Graduate Program.
-Montana’s students also enroll in graduate and certificate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 400 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+Montana’s students also enroll in graduate and certificate programs through the Western Regional Graduate Program (WRGP), which offers access to some 450 high-quality, distinctive programs at 61 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
 In 2016-17 Montana sent 51 students to out-of-state institutions, while receiving 54.

 WICHE’s Added Value.